 Outside the Now Building, found right by the Elizabeth line entrance of Tottenham Court Road station, you’ll find a 360-degree immersive wonderland, with 23,000 square feet of floor-to-ceiling digital art.
 After a busy day, removing yourself from the hustle and bustle of central London working life to warp time with this striking use of colours is surely just the new year’s activity we’ve been looking for.

-16k screens take over four storeys of the building to give a powerful punch of Hollywood dream factory settings, satirizing pop culture and luring the visitor into a “hyper-saturation of imagery almost impossible to sustain”.
+16k screens take over four storeys of the building to give a powerful punch of Hollywood dream factory settings.
+Viewers are treated to content that satirizes pop culture and pulls the visitor into a “hyper-saturation of imagery almost impossible to sustain”.

 Speaking on the installation, Marco Brambilla said: “I was initially approached to show this work in the space which led to my curating the Arts program.
 I was able to invite artists whose work I admire to show new works in this exciting recently launched space.